Updated on: 23 March, 2021

 All employers need to assess the risks faced by their employees and visitors and implement measures to mitigate those risks, paying particular attention to vulnerable staff (such as those who are pregnant, with impaired immunity, on secondment or working away from home).
 Employers should inform their employees and, where relevant, recognized unions about their proposed measures.

-- All the employers who reduce or interrupt their activity, totally or partially, as a result of the effects of the coronavirus epidemic, but only during the state of emergency, can receive the state aid for the payment of the employees in technical unemployment.
+- All the employers who reduce or interrupt their activity, totally or partially, as a result of the effects of the coronavirus pandemic, but only during the state of emergency, were eligible to receive the state aid for the payment of the employees in technical unemployment.

-- If a worker suffer from symptom of Covid-19, a viable solution is to be granted medical leave based on a certificate issued by a family doctor.
+- If a worker suffers from symptoms of Covid-19, a viable solution is to be granted medical leave based on a certificate issued by a family doctor.
 Another solution would be medical leave for quarantine.
 This type of leave involves the issuance of a document by the Public Health Department together with the medical certificate from the attending physician.

 - The gross monthly amount of the quarantine allowance represents 75% of the income (it is applied to a salary base that represents the average of the gross monthly income for the last six months from the 12 months from which the contribution period is calculated) and is fully supported by the budget of the National Fund of Social Health Insurance.

-- for any activity susceptible to present a risk of infection with Covid-19, the employer must determine the nature and exposure level, in order to establish the required measures, such as: limit exposure, elaborate a plan for emergency measures based on the recommendations of the company’s contracted labour medicine doctor; inform the Public Health Office immediately
+- For any activity susceptible to present a risk of infection with Covid-19, the employer must determine the nature and exposure level, to establish the required measures, such as: limit exposure, elaborate a plan for emergency measures based on the recommendations of the company’s contracted labour medicine doctor; inform the Public Health Office immediately

-The Centre for Supervision and Control of Transmissible Diseases issued a recommendation published on 12 March 2020.
+The latest recommendations from the Centre for Supervision and Control of Transmissible Diseases are:

-- The preventive measures considered as most effective include: frequent hygiene of the hands with hydro-alcoholic substances through friction if hands are not visibly dirty, or with water and soap if the hands are dirty; avoid touching eyes, nose and mouth; practice respiratory hygiene by coughing or sneezing in the elbow, or use napkin/tissues and throw it away immediately; wearing a mask if the person has respiratory symptoms and ensuring in such case the hygiene of the hands after removing the mask; maintain the social distance of minimum 1 meter from the persons with respiratory diseases.
+- The preventive measures considered as most effective include: frequent hygiene of the hands with hydro-alcoholic substances through friction if hands are not visibly dirty, or with water and soap if the hands are dirty; avoid touching eyes, nose and mouth; practice respiratory hygiene by coughing or sneezing in the elbow, or use napkin/tissues and throw it away immediately; maintain the social distance of minimum 1.5 meter from the persons with respiratory diseases.

-- PPE must be used based on exposure risk (as ex. type of activity) and based on the dynamic of transmitting the pathogen agent (ex. contact, drops or air).
+- PPE must be used based on exposure risk (as e.g. type of activity) and based on the dynamic of transmitting the pathogen agent (e.g. contact, drops or air).
 The overall use of PPE will have a supplementary impact on the lack of supplies of PPE.

 What are local stakeholders doing to lobby their government?